 Mistake 5: “Buy low, sell high.”

-On paper this looks great.
-In reality, you know when a stock was low and when it was high (e.g. when to buy and when to sell) only after the fact.
+This is a fundamental lesson in finance and economics: the reality is that you can only determine when a stock is at its low or high after the fact, making it difficult to time your buy and sell decisions accurately (see Why timing the market is the wrong approach).
 Particularly in a positive market environment, you tend to have a contrarian approach and only buy stocks that trade at a low level.
 Unfortunately, they often trade low for a good reason so you buy what you should avoid (see mistake 4).
-Alternatively, what’s much worse is that you may wait for the perfect moment to buy low and then you never buy.
+Alternatively, what’s much worse is that you may wait for the perfect moment to buy low and miss out entirely.